 Why choose LS Retail to help you achieve all this?

-LS Central and LS First are built with the exact needs of the restaurant industry in mind.
-They can help you unify all of your business functions within one platform, and compensate for labor shortages at the same time.
+LS Central for restaurants is built with the exact needs of the restaurant industry in mind.
+It can help you unify all of your business functions within one platform, and compensate for labor shortages at the same time.

 Connect the POS and the kitchen, saving time and removing needless running around.

 Empower employees with information, minimizing the chance of mistakes.

 Make training incredibly simple thanks to an intuitive user interface that mirrors your menu.

 Roll out more self-serve options, to improve guest satisfaction and take the pressure off front of house.